betterinformatics/inf4-hci-2/_timeline_ed/shopping.md

 <div class="alert alert-info">
     <i class="fa fa-star"></i> <strong>Protip:</strong>
-    Buying in bulk and sharing meals with flatmates can reduce your cost of living.
+    Buying in bulk and sharing meals with flatmates can reduce your living costs.
     Getting a <em>NUS Extra</em> card will get you a Student discount at many retailers.
     (Some may accept a Matriculation Card)
 </div>